rayin19/Crop-Prediction-Website/README.md

 ## About

-Harvest Horizons is a user-friendly platform for informed crop selection, developed using HTML, PHP, CSS, and JavaScript.<br/>
+Harvest Horizons is a user-friendly platform for informed crop selection, developed using HTML, PHP, CSS, JavaScript and MySQL.<br/>
 It offers comprehensive soil analysis and Crop Prediction for optimized productivity and confident agricultural decisions.

 ## Web Development Tools